-- 26. Enter the number of people who will be contacted by the project's deliverables.
+32. Enter the number of people who will be contacted by the project's deliverables.
 Consider the number of people who will be contacted about the project through meetings, educational mailings, email lists, homeowner participation, etc. Research the population of the project area and the outreach planned for the project.
 Keep track of how you calculated this figure.
 If funded, applicant will report this number quarterly in the progress report.
-CFSC is required to report these data to the U.S. Forest Service. - 27.
-Estimate how many people will be employed with this project.
-Include estimates for both applicant and fiscal sponsor, if applicable.
+CFSC is required to report these data to the U.S. Forest Service.

+33. Estimate how many people will be employed by this project.
+Include estimates for applicant.